 This scenario aims at bringing together students and teachers from a primary and secondary school in Hamburg, Germany, with CLIL experiences in French, Spanish or Portuguese, for example.
 It integrates the nano (students), micro (teachers) and meso (institutions) level.
 The schools are part of the network of European Schools implementing CLIL programs in different languages, ranging from Arabic to Turkish.
-The main idea is to let students visualize their individual CLIL experiences and transition from primary to secondary education through drawings (see Template Students Drawings) which will then be co-interpreted by teachers from both educational levels, during focus groups interviews.
-The drawings will be produced individually and following slightly different instructions: for the students at primary school, we will ask students to draw their CLIL experience in the primary school and to envisage their CLIL experience in the secondary school; for students at the secondary school, we will ask them to draw their current experience and the past experience at the primary school.
+The main idea is to let students visualize their individual CLIL experiences and transition from primary to secondary education through drawings (see Template\Students Drawings) which will then be co-interpreted by teachers from both educational levels, during focus groups interviews.
+The drawings will be produced individually and following slightly different instructions: for the students at primary school, we will ask students to draw their CLIL experience in the primary school and to envisage their CLIL experience at the primary school.
 This way, transition as envisioned and as experienced will be at the heart of the drawing production.
 Students will additionally be called to produce a small text in a language of their choice about their drawings.
 The aim of the focus group interviews with teachers of both schools is to let them discuss their CLIL practices and how they prepare (primary education teachers) or build upon students' experiences (secondary teachers) in the transition between educational levels.
 Drawings and teacher reflections will be presented and shared in a public and bilateral exhibition between both schools, which allows students to comment on each other's perspective.
 Parents might be called as co-discussants.
 Finally, the exhibition will be opened to the community at both schools and to the wider public through a website.